SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTEventsDetectorModelEvent.md

 ## SYNOPSIS
 Adds an AWS::IoTEvents::DetectorModel.Event resource property to the template.
-Specifies the "actions" to be performed when the "condition" evaluates to TRUE.
+Specifies the actions to be performed when the condition evaluates to TRUE.

 ## SYNTAX